jumpingjoy/watchnationpro/samsung-galaxy-watch-3-review.md

 We would say the overall build quality is excellent.

+##### Material Quality
-**Material Quality:** The watch case is certified and IP68 rated for its prevention from dust and water resistance.
+The watch case is certified and IP68 rated for its prevention from dust and water resistance.
 It has acquired MIL-STD-810G certification for its military-grade durability.
 It is made of stainless steel.
 It comes in two sizes.
 They are 41mm and 45mm dial.
 It has a typical classic round case but with a rotating bezel.
 Two physical buttons are there on the right side of the watch.
 Both 41mm and 45mm dial are available with LTE or with Bluetooth alone.
 But all the variants come with leather straps.
 But you can customize the strap as per your wish as it can be quickly interchangeable.
 The watch is available in three colors.
 They are Mystic Black, Mystic Silver, and Mystic Bronze.
 The 45mm variant comes in two colors Mystic Black and Mystic Silver.
 The 41mm variant is available in Mystic Bronze color.

+##### Water Resistance
-**Water Resistance:** Samsung watch 3 is measured 5ATM or up to 50m water resistance.
+Samsung galaxy watch 3 is measured 5ATM or up to 50m water resistance.
 It keeps on ticking in a pool or even in an ocean if you take it for swimming too.

+{% include section-cta.html button_text=">> CLICK HERE FOR BEST PRICE <<" button_url="/fossil-sport-review/" blank="true" %}

 #### How comfortable is it to wear and use the Samsung Galaxy Watch 3?

 Our rating: ★★★★★ | 😎

-**Weight:** Comparing with other competitors, it weighs more than others.
+Comparing with other competitors, it weighs more than others.
 Yes.
 However, this 53.8g watch gives comfortableness while wearing and doesn’t make us feel heavier.

 #### How stylish Samsung Galaxy Watch 3 series looks?
 Can the looks be customized??

 Our rating: ★★★★★ | 😎

+##### Display customization
-Display customization: By long pressing the watch screen, you can change the watch face from various watch faces.
+By long pressing the watch screen, you can change the watch face from various watch faces.
 Each watch face is unique in its looks.
 While long-pressing, you will get edit mode, where you can customize the current watch face.
 But if you are looking for more watch faces, swipe left on display.
 You can go to the Galaxy store where you can find “Watch faces.”
 Just tap it and download it from a wide range of watch faces.
 You can install any of your desired watch faces from Galaxy Wearable App.
 Allowing for customization is excellent for a better user experience.
 All these watch faces are excellent and come with customization.

-**Wrist Strap Customization:** Yes.
-It can be changed.
-It is good news to those who want to buy Samsung watches for other reasons.
-It provides pin systems.
-Just by pressing the pin, the straps get released easily.
+##### Wrist Strap Customization
+The watch strap can be customized using the provided pin systems.
+You can press the pin to release the strap.

 #### How is the hardware performance of the Samsung Galaxy Watch 3?